alexwoo1900/curaengine4android/README.md

 ### Kotlin Demo

-I make a very simple application page to visually show developers the availability of CuraEngine.
+I have made a very simple application page to visually show developers the availability of CuraEngine.
 It's written in Kotlin and C++, and both are natively supported by Android Studio.
 Especially the C++ part of the code can let you know how to extract information from CuraEngine and interacts with frontend.